jonathanapwoka20-prog/SQL_Data_Cleaning_-_Exploratory_Data_Analysis_EDA/README.md

 3. Load the dataset into a SQL environment
 4. Follow the staging → cleaning → EDA workflow
 5. Reference screenshots for validation at each step

----

-**This project is designed to be transparent, reproducible and interview-ready.**